Metro-Records/la-metro-councilmatic/README.md

 LA Metro containerizes Solr with Docker.
 Be sure you have [Docker on your local machine](https://www.docker.com/get-started), and then, follow these steps.

 1. Peek inside the `docker-compose.yml` file.
 It has configurations for two solr containers: staging and production.
 Staging runs on port 8986, and production runs on port 8985.
-You can use either for local development.
-Simply specify it in `settings_deployment.py`.
+Use 8986 (lametro-staging) for local development.
+Specify it in `settings_deployment.py`.

 ```
 # councilmatic/settings_deployment.py